kolniy/Demo/README.md

 This a read me.
-Be sure you exhaust this guide
+Be sure you exhaust this guide and read all through